 About us

-London Aquatic Veterinary Services currently looks after 200+ clients in the Greater London area and three public Aquaria in the South of England.
+London Aquatic Veterinary Services currently looks after 300+ clients in the Greater London area and four public Aquaria in the South of England.

 Dr Bryony